kaianicole/edit-asr-captions/index.md

 - Numbers: spell out `one` to `ten`, use numerals for the rest.
 	- Spell out numbers at the beginning of sentence. `Thirty people attended the event.`
-	- Do not mix methods spelled out and numerals in the same sentence.
+	- Do not mix spelled out numbers and numerals in the same sentence.
 Choose one method and stick with it.
 	- There are many different considerations with numbers.
 If you want to explore more, visit the [DCMP Captioning Key - Numbers](https://dcmp.org/learn/captioningkey/606)
 - Capitalization: follow normal capitalization conventions.
 All caps indicates shouting.
 Use sparingly.
 - Spelling: If a speaker spells out a word, type out the letters with dashes between.
 For example: `H-E-L-L-O`